elastic/elastic-transport-js/README.md

 To avoid support insecure and unsupported versions of Node.js, the client **will drop the support of EOL versions of Node.js between minor releases**.
 Typically, as soon as a Node.js version goes into EOL, the client will continue to support that version for at least another minor release.
-If you are using the client with a version of Node.js that will be unsupported soon, you will see a warning in your logs (the client will start logging the warning with two minors in advance).

 Unless you are **always** using a supported version of Node.js, we recommend defining the client dependency in your